Sustainable Travel the PJ Way

 "In the end, we will conserve only what we love.
 We love only what we understand.
 We will understand only what we are taught."

 Baba Dioum, Senegalese Poet.

 Of course, we do all of the common sense things to make sure that our impact on the destinations we visit isn’t negative; that our offices are run in an environmentally sound way and that our clients understand the role that they can play in travelling responsibly.
 You can read more about what you can do with our helpful 'DOs' for guests to get an idea of what this means on the ground.
 As our involvement and commitment to the countries we visit is personal and long term, we are in a position such that, rather than just avoiding doing things badly, we can really go out of our way to do things well and make positive contributions.
 We can invest time and energy in making small but significant differences to the communities and individuals with whom we have a long term relationship.

-We are not an NGO (non governmental organisation), a charity or philanthropists to speak of, we just try to do good things.
+We are not an NGO (non governmental organisation), a charity or philanthropists; we just try to do good things.
 In Mongolia our Sustainable Projects Fund has filled a gap that these groups don’t cater for; namely small rural projects run by individuals with passion and energy but not with the time or skills to do lots of form filling.
 Our support of various projects has been quite informal but we realise now that like these bigger entities we still need to be accountable and transparent about our motivations, aims and achievements.

 We believe that when managed carefully, visitors getting involved in projects can be beneficial to all parties.
 We are cautious about “token” visits to schools or orphanages that can be disruptive and going down the route of “zoo tourism.”